-Although there has been much work on developing auction protocols and discussing properties, there is considerably less work on their formal definition and analysis.
-Subramanian [32] proposed an auction protocol and analyzed it using a BAN-style logic to show some security properties.
+Although there has been much work on developing auction protocols, there is considerably less work on their formal analysis.
+Subramanian [?] proposed an auction protocol and analyzed it using a BAN-style logic to show some security properties.
 In particular he showed the atomicity of the transaction, weak secrecy of private keys and a form of anonymity modeled as weak secrecy of the public key of the bidder.
-More recently Dong et al. [13] analyzed a receipt-free auction protocol in the Applied π -Calculus.
+More recently Dong et al. [?] analyzed a receipt-free auction protocol in the Applied π -Calculus.
 They only considered privacy, in particular secrecy of the bidding price and receipt-freeness, but only for losing bidders.
-Verifiability and accountability was formalized by Kuesters et al. [20].

-In the context of electronic voting there has been much more work on formal verification, in particular in the area of privacy [4, 12, 15, 16, 17, 25, 30].
+In the context of electronic voting there has been much more work on formal verification, in particular in the area of privacy [?,?,?,?,?,?].
 Some notions are similar, yet there are some fundamental differences to auctions: In the case of voting the published result is the sum of all votes, hence there is a certain leakage of information about all voters.
 For example if a candidate received no votes at all, this increases the attackers knowledge about the voters' votes as he can exclude this previously possible option.
 Yet ideally there should always be some uncertainty about the votes, i.e. no voter's privacy should entirely compromised (apart from pathological cases such as an unanimous vote).
-In the case of auctions, the public outcome is the winning bid(der), who loses all privacy.
+In the case of auctions, the public outcome is the winning bid(er), who loses all privacy.
 In some cases he might stay anonymous, e.g. the well known "bidder on the phone", but at least the winning price will be public.
-The other bid(der)s however can remain completely private/anonymous - we only know that the offers are inferior.
+The other bid(er)s however can remain completely private/anonymous - we only know that the offers are inferior.
 Fairness also is a requirement in electronic voting as well as e-Auctions, but properties such as Non-Repudiation and Non-Cancellation are specific to e-Auctions.

-There has been a lot of work on Non-Repudiation in the context of contract signing protocols (e.g. [22, 27]).
-We rely on the work by Klay et al. [22] who propose many different flavors of non-repudiation based on agent knowledge or authentication.
+There has been a lot of work on Non-Repudiation in the context of contract signing protocols (e.g. [?,?]).
+We rely on the work by Klay et al. [?] who propose many different flavors of non-repudiation based on agent knowledge or authentication.
 We only consider "Non-Repudiation of Origin", i.e. that the bidder cannot deny that he made an offer, implemented as a form of authentication.

 Contributions.
 We provide the following main contributions:

-- We give a formal framework in the Applied π -Calculus [1] to model and analyze e-Auction protocols. - We define the discussed fairness, privacy and authentication properties in our model and analyze their relationship. - We provide two case studies: The protocol by Curtis et al. [11] and a protocol by Brandt [9].
-We show how both can be modeled in the Applied π -Calculus and verified using Proverif [5, 6, 7].
+- We give a formal framework in the Applied π -Calculus [?] to model and analyze e-Auction protocols. - We define the discussed fairness, privacy and authentication properties in our model and analyze their relationship. - We provide two case studies: The protocol by Curtis et al. [?] and a protocol by Brandt [?].
+We show how both can be modeled in the Applied π -Calculus and verified using Proverif [?,?,?].
 We discover several flaws on these protocols and explain how some of their shortcomings can be addressed.

-The full proofs are available in the appendix, and the ProVerif code used in the case studies is available in [14].
+Due to the space limitations we cannot give the full proofs here, they are available in [?], and the ProVerif code used in the case studies is available in [?].

 Outline.
 In Section 2, we recall the Applied π -Calculus and model auction protocols.
 In Section 3, we formally define the security properties.
 In Section 4, we analyze two protocols in our model before concluding in the last section.